Generating Images with 3D Annotations Using Diffusion Models: 3D Diffusion Style Transfer (3D-DST)

 where $\phi_i$ denotes the $i$-th layer intermediate representation of the U-Net $\epsilon$, and $\phi_i=z_t$. $W^{(i)}_Q$, $W^{(i)}_K$, and $W^{(i)}_V$ are learnable projection matrices. $M$ is a hyperparameter of the cross-attention.

-\paragraph{Adding 2D visual prompts via ControlNet.} To integrate 3D visual prompts into diffusion models, the ControlNet architecture~\cite{Zhang2023ControlNets} is utilized.
-It enables the incorporation of 3D visual prompts without retraining the entire diffusion model.
+\paragraph{Adding 2D visual prompts via ControlNet.} To integrate 2D visual prompts into diffusion models, we utilize the ControlNet~\citep{Zhang2023ControlNets} architecture, which incorporates 2D visual prompts without retraining the entire diffusion model.
 During Step $t$ of the denoising process, the 2D visual prompts $\mathcal E_{\text{2D}}$ are added to the latent variable $z_t$, and the resulting sum is inputted into the ControlNet.
-Then, the outputs of the ControlNet will be integrated into the denoising U-Net $\epsilon$ following~\cite{Zhang2023ControlNets}, i.e.,
+Then, the outputs of the ControlNet will be integrated into the denoising U-Net $\epsilon$, i.e.,

-\paragraph{Limitations of existing methods.} Although current approaches have achieved notable success, they continue to encounter the following challenges.
-Firstly, these methods lack 3D geometry control, making it arduous to explicitly modify the 3D structure of objects within generated images and acquire pertinent 3D annotations, such as 3D pose key points.
-Secondly, existing methods frequently depend on simple text prompts to guide the image generation process when augmenting datasets with diffusion models~\cite{Azizi2023Synthetic}.
-Consequently, the diversity of produced images remains restricted.
+\paragraph{Limitations of existing methods.} Although existing approaches have achieved notable success, they still encounter the following challenges.
+Firstly, these methods lack 3D geometry control, making it arduous to explicitly modify the 3D structure of objects in generated images and acquire corresponding 3D annotations, such as 3D pose key points.
+Secondly, existing methods frequently depend on simple text prompts to guide the image generation process when augmenting datasets with diffusion models.
+Consequently, it is difficult to create images for OOD scenarios, which is very important for training robust models.

-In order to address these challenges, in the following, we demonstrate the generation of 3D visual prompts through graphics-based rendering and augment the text prompts with LLaMA, effectively enhancing the diversity of the generated images.
+In order to address these challenges, in the following, we demonstrate the generation of 3D visual prompts through graphics-based rendering and augment the text prompts with LLM, effectively enhancing the diversity of the generated images.